 We are incredibly excited about our contest this year and looking forward to having everyone see the amazing aquascapes that were created during this incredibly difficult year dealing with the global COVID pandemic.
 What could be a better than to start out 2021 with some inspiration from aquascapers from around the world.

 For the first time in our history, we will be releasing the winning aquascapes via a livestream with judges and contest organizers on our YouTube channel, on January 17, 11 AM PST, 2 PM EST, 7 PM GMT.
 We hope you can join us for this interactive event!

 Following the livestream, the contest website will go live with the full record-breaking results.

 The Aquatic Gardener Vol. 33 No. 3 has been published!
 This issue includes:

 ~ From the President by Cheryl Rogers

-Membership in the Aquatic Gardeners Association includes this magazine free four times per year.
+Membership in the Aquatic Gardeners Association includes this magazine free four times per year, as well as other benefits.
 To obtain the journal, please visit our membership page.

 It is hard to believe that the AGA contest is celebrating its 20th anniversary this year and that we have grown so much since our humble beginnings in 2000 as the first online aquascaping contest so many, many years ago.
 We started the contest with fewer than 100 aquascapes submitted in 6 categories for and now have more than 600 aquascapes submitted in 10 different categories!
 Throughout the history of our contest, there have been many additions and changes that make the AGA contest what it is today.
 However, we are constantly striving to improve and grow our contest and reach more aquascapers worldwide.
 That is definitely the case this year and for the future as big changes are coming!